Mistresses of Henry VIII: Confirmed mistresses

 In addition, Henry VIII was involved in a romantic relationship with three of his future wives before he married them.
 It is unclear if these relationships became sexual before marriage.
 He was involved with his second wife, Anne Boleyn, from around 1526, around the time he ended his relationship with her sister, Mary; Anne was also, at the time, maid-of-honour to his first wife, Catherine of Aragon.
 Anne was referred to by some as "the king's whore" or a "naughty paike [prostitute]".
 Henry and Anne's daughter, Elizabeth I, was born (7 September 1533) almost eight months on from their marriage (25 January 1533).

 From the beginning of 1536, while still married to Anne Boleyn, he was openly courting his wife's second cousin and maid-of-honour, Jane Seymour.
-In 1540, he began courting Catherine Howard, the maid-of-honour of his fourth spouse, Anne of Cleves.
+It appears that his lust for mistresses did not abate as he reached middle age; in 1540, he began courting Catherine Howard, the maid-of-honour of his fourth spouse, Anne of Cleves.
 Catherine was a first cousin of Anne and Mary Boleyn.
-It appears that his lust for mistresses did not abate as he reached middle age.
-During his marriage to Catherine Parr, his sixth wife, it was speculated that he would divorce her and look for a seventh wife.